threefoldtech/tfchain/bridge/docs/bridging.md

 ## TF Chain to Stellar

 Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/extrinsics (for mainnet), select tftBridgeModule and extrinsic: `swap_to_stellar()`.
 Provide your stellar target address and amount and sign it with your account holding the tft balance.
-Again, a withdrawfee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.
+Again, a withdrawfee will be taken (10 TFT on mainnet/testnet by default), so make sure you send a larger amount than the fee.

 The amount withdrawn from TF Chain will be sent to your Stellar wallet.